Harshitaahra31/Walmart_Sales_Analysis-/README.md

 6. What is the gender distribution per branch?
 7. Which time of the day do customers give most ratings?
 8. Which time of the day do customers give most ratings per branch?
-9. Which day fo the week has the best avg ratings?
+9. Which day of the week has the best average ratings?
 10. Which day of the week has the best average ratings per branch?